18F/18f.gsa.gov/_posts/2016-10-14-iterative-workplace-design-denver-federal-center.md

 <figure>
   <img src="{{ site.baseurl }}/assets/blog/denver/gallery-41.jpg" alt="">
   <figcaption>This long hallway has public art from local artists hanging in it.
-This is part of the GSA's <a href="http://www.gsa.gov/fa/">Fine Arts Program.
-Photo courtesy: GSA PBS Region 8</a></figcaption>
+This is part of the GSA's <a href="http://www.gsa.gov/fa/">Fine Arts Program.</a> Photo courtesy: GSA PBS Region 8</figcaption>
 </figure>